datopian/datahub/examples/catalog/README.md

 - 👩‍💻 Developer friendly: built with familiar frontend tech Javascript, React etc
 - 🔋 Batteries included: Full set of portal components out of the box e.g. catalog search, dataset showcase, blog etc.
 - 🎨 Easy to theme and customize: installable themes, use standard CSS and React+CSS tooling.
 Add new routes quickly.
-- 🧱E Extensible: quickly extend and develop/import your own React components
+- 🧱 Extensible: quickly extend and develop/import your own React components
 - 📝 Well documented: full set of documentation plus the documentation of NextJS and Apollo.

 ### For developers